luyben/Python-note/README.md

 # Python-note
-2、An Introduction to Interactive Programming in Python
+An Introduction to Interactive Programming in Python